How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 What are Giveaways, Contests, and Sweepstakes?

 Contests involve skill or effort.
-You select winners based on merit.
-Think of a photo contest where the best entry wins, or a recipe competition judged by chefs.
+You select winners based on merit, like a photo contest where the best entry wins, or a recipe competition judged by chefs.

-Sweepstakes are like giveaways, but often have more complex rules and bigger prizes.
-They’re free to enter and winners are selected by chance.
-“Win a dream vacation” promotions fall into this category.
+Sweepstakes are random-draw promotions often regulated by law.
+Entries are free and winners are selected by chance.
+“Win a dream vacation” promotions fall here.

-Knowing these differences helps you create the right rules and stay compliant with regulations.
-So, before you start writing, make sure you know exactly what type of promotion you’re running.
+Knowing these differences helps you create the right rules and stay compliant.
+Before you start writing, make sure you know exactly what type of promotion you’re running.

 What Are the Rules Around Giveaways?

 In the United States, the Federal Trade Commission (FTC) sets the rules for giveaways, contests, and sweepstakes.
-Their main goal?
-Keeping things fair and protecting consumers.
+Their main goal is keeping things fair and protecting consumers.

-It might seem like a lot, but don’t let it scare you off.
-These laws are there to protect both you and your participants.
-If you’re unsure, it’s always best to check with a legal professional.
+It might seem like a lot, but these laws are there to protect both you and your participants.
+If you’re unsure about anything, it’s always best to check with a legal professional.

 For more information, refer to the FTC’s guide on promotions and the GDPR official website.